Maratyszcza/NNPACK/README.md

 - Download and setup Native Client SDK
 - Set `NACL_SDK_ROOT` variable to a versioned SDK directory (e.g. `~/nacl_sdk/pepper_49`).
 - Configure NNPACK with `--host=pnacl-nacl-newlib` option.

+### Cross-compilation for Emscripten/Asm.js

+- Download and setup Emscripten SDK
+- Using `emsdk`, download, build and activate one of the environments, and setup environment variables. `$EMSCRIPTEN` should specify the path to activated Emscripten environment.
+- Configure NNPACK with `--host=asmjs-unknown-emscripten` option.

 ### Cross-compilation for Android